 The proposed federal action in this case is the Board's decision to authorize, deny, or authorize with conditions the Coalition's petition.
-If the Board were to authorize the petition, the proposed rail line would be operated as a common carrier rail line.
+If the Board were to grantauthorize the petition, the proposed rail line would be operated as a common carrier rail line.
 As a common carrier, the Coalition would be required to provide rail service to any shipper upon reasonable request.
 The proposed rail line is not being proposed or sponsored by the federal government.
 Therefore, the purpose and need of the proposed rail line is informed by both the goals of the Coalition, as the project applicant, and the Board's enabling statute, 49 U.S.C. § 10901.
 Construction and operation of new rail lines requires prior authorization by the Board under 49 U.S.C. § 10901(c), which directs the Board to grant construction proposals "unless" the Board finds the proposal "inconsistent with the public convenience and necessity (PC&N)."
 This is a permissive licensing standard that presumes that rail construction projects are in the public interest unless shown otherwise.
+The Coalition, however, has sought an exemption under § 10502 from the regulatory requirements of § 10901; therefore, the public convenience and necessity standard in § 10901-although instructive-does not directly apply in this case.
+Under § 10502, the Board here must grant an exemption if it finds that the application of § 10901 (in whole or in part) is not necessary to carry out the Rail Transportation Policy contained in § 10101 and either the rail construction and operation is of limited scope or the application of § 10901 is not needed to protect shippers from the abuse of market power.

-1 While much of the Draft EIS generally refers only to OEA, the document reflects input from all cooperating agencies, as well as other participating agencies that OEA consulted with during the preparation of the Draft EIS.
+&lt;sup>1 While much of the Draft EIS generally refers only to OEA, the document reflects input from all cooperating agencies, as well as other participating agencies that OEA consulted with during the preparation of the Draft EIS.

 The Coalition's petition states that the purpose of the proposed rail line would be to provide common carrier rail service connecting the Basin to the interstate common carrier rail network using a route that would provide shippers with a viable alternative to trucking.
-Because it is surrounded by high mountains and plateaus, the Basin has limited access to all transportation modes and all freight moving into and out of the Basin is currented transported by trucks on the area's limited road network.
+Because it is surrounded by high mountains and plateaus, the Basin has limited access to all transportation modes and all freight moving into and out of the Basin is currentlycurrented transported by trucks on the area's limited road network.
 According to the Coalition, the proposed rail line would provide customers in the Basin with multi-modal options for the movement of freight; promote a safe and efficient system of freight transportation; further the development of a sound rail transportation system; and foster sound economic conditions in transportation and effective competition and coordination between differing modes of transportation.
 While the Board will ultimately determine whether to authorize or deny the petition, the Coalition's stated purposes appear to be consistent with the PC&N.